oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 # Assess your database: risks, users, and data

 ## Introduction
-Assessing your database - its risks, user access, and the sensitivity of stored data is essential to understanding your current security posture.
+Assessing your database - its configuration risks, user access, and the sensitivity of stored data is essential to understanding your current security posture.
 It provides a clear view of potential vulnerabilities, exposure points, and privilege misuse that could impact your environment.
 This insight enables you to prioritize mitigation efforts effectively and focus on the areas that pose the greatest risk to your organization.

 *Estimated Lab Time:* 10 minutes

-*Version tested in this lab:* Oracle AVDF Next Gen
+*Version tested in this lab:* Oracle Database Security Central

 ### Video Preview

-Watch a preview of "*LiveLabs - Oracle Audit Vault and Database Firewall*" [](youtube:eLEeOLMAEec)
+Watch a preview of "*LiveLabs - Oracle Database Security Central*" [](youtube:eLEeOLMAEec)

 ### Objectives